jlywxy/mipi-lcd-sharp-ssd2828/readme.md

 # MIPI-DSI Interface LCD Driver for Sharp LS050T1SX01 using SSD2828

-This project is managing to drive Sharp LS050T1SX01 using SSD2828(Solomon Systech) and STM32F030F4P6 from scratch.
+This project is managing to test the effect of PCB layout of MIPI-DSI differential and drive Sharp LS050T1SX01 using SSD2828(Solomon Systech) and STM32F030F4P6 from scratch.

 <img src="monazite-logo-lofi.png" width=80><br>
 Author: jlywxy (jlywxy@outlook.com)<br>
-Document Version: 1.1
+Document Version: 1.2
 - --
 ## Content Catalog and Overview
 ```